 Teck Resources Ltd. announced recently that all of its operations remain in production, and the results for metallurgical coal exports have significantly exceeded guidance, despite challenges related to the coronavirus (COVID-19).

-“We remain focused on ensuring we have the necessary measures in place to safeguard the health and safety of our people and communities, while maintaining safe operations,” President and CEO Don
+“We remain focused on ensuring we have the necessary measures in place to safeguard the health and safety of our people and communities, while maintaining safe operations,” President and CEO Don Lindsay said.

 Following a difficult start to the year, Lindsay said Teck’s met coal business unit improved significantly in late February and March.
 First-quarter met coal sales were estimated at 5.6 million metric tons (mt), exceeding the company’s guidance of 4.8 million to 5.2 million mt.
 At the same time, based on preliminary results, the company expects to report adjusted site cost of sales of approximately $65/mt, well below previous expectations.